Laboratoire-de-Chemoinformatique/ChemographyKit/docs/tutorials/index.rst

 Tutorials
 =========

-This section provides comprehensive tutorials to help you get the most out of GTMKit.
+This section provides comprehensive tutorials to help you get the most out of ChemographyKit.
 The tutorials are organized from basic concepts to advanced applications.

 .. toctree::
    :maxdepth: 2